pgosar/CyberNvim/README.md

 ```

 Once done, Install any language servers, linters, etc. using `:MasonInstall`
 and/or `:LspInstall`.

-There is also a `:CyberUpdate` command that I use for updating all language
+Use `:CyberUpdate` to update all language
 servers, plugins, treesitter parsers, etc. at once.

+Your personal configuration is housed in `user/user_config.lua`.
+Use `user/example_user_config.lua`
+as a guide to writing your own configuration.
+The default user configuration is the one I personally use.
+Feel free to overwrite it completely!

 ### Dependencies